urbit/tlon.io/content/dev/dev-guide.md

  - To create a new desk we'll need to merge from an existing one, think of this like creating a new branch.
  - Let's create a new `hello` desk by merging from `%garden` (`garden` is just an old name for the application now referred to as `landscape`).
- - **Note**: Thinking about dependencies:
-   - When we merge from `%garden` we start with its base files in our application.
-   - Since we're copying these files over, its possible an API change could happen in `urbit-git` while we're building our app.
-   - It's good practice to run the merge command at the start of development and prior to deployment (after a fresh pull of `urbit-git`) to make sure it works with the up to date system changes.
   - Let's start up our fake `zod`.
     - ```bash
       cd ~/urbit-dev